indiesquidge/idiomatic-redux/README.md

 `createStore` as the second argument will end up in the root *reducer* as the *state* argument, instead of `undefined`.

+You can also pass in an "enhancer" argument as the final argument to `createStore()`.
+Most of the time, Redux's `applyMiddleware` function is passed in as the "enhancer".
+If you want to include some persisted state, you need to do this before the enhancer, but you can skip the persisted state if you don't have it.

+### Redux Middleware

+The purpose of Redux middlewares is to replace the single `dispatch()` function with a chain of composable dispatch functions which each can do something with an *action*.
+Middleware is a powerful system that lets us put custom behavior on *actions* before they reach the *reducers*.
+This can be useful for logging, analytics, error handling, asynchronous control flow, and more.
+Adding middleware is supported out of the box with Redux through the `applyMiddleware` named export.

 ### Useful Conventions

 - If a *reducer* receives an unknown *action*, it should return the current *state*.